-- 4 Extremely high temperature or feeling hot or shivery

-- Muscle pain
+- ♣ Muscle pain

-- Headache
+- 4 Headache

-- \rm Cough
+- Cough

 - The FDA has approved a vaccine to protect against infection with one strain of the HSN1 avian flu virus.
 Although this vaccine is not yet available to the general public, the US government is stockpiling it and will distribute it if an outbreak occurs. - This vaccine could be administered early in an outbreak to provide limited protection; while another vaccine for a specific type of the virus causing the outbreak, is developed and manufactured.
 Other forms of avian flu vaccines are also being developed by researchers